Tangjiahui26/DataAnalysisWithR/README.md

 ## Summary

 I think Github is very useful for IT workers, and we can find so many open source Projects and also can manage our code remotely.
-R Markdown has its own syntax, it would be helpful to edit some supporting files and generate PDF files, HTML Files.
+R Markdown has its own syntax, it would be helpful to edit some supporting files and generate PDF files, HTML files.